elastic/kibana/docs/development/core/server/kibana-plugin-server.scopedclusterclient.callascurrentuser.md

 ## ScopedClusterClient.callAsCurrentUser() method

-Calls specified  with provided  on behalf of the user initiated request to the Kibana server (via HTTP request headers).
+Calls specified `endpoint` with provided `clientParams` on behalf of the user initiated request to the Kibana server (via HTTP request headers).

 <b>Signature:</b>